Justin-Credible/Ionic-TypeScript-Starter/README.md

     $ cd Ionic-TypeScript-Starter
     $ npm install
     $ gulp init

+> Note: Windows users should note that the path should be appended via the System > Environment Variables GUI and should restart their command prompt instance for the changes to take effect.

 The `gulp init` task adds the platforms from `package.json` using the `ionic platform add` command and then runs the default gulp task (as shown in the compilation section below).